Mr-liuzhenming/The-python-Recommended-books-pdf/README.md

 # The-python-Recommended-books-Pdf
-Programmer's Inn recommends ten free Python learning electronic Chinese books to you, hoping to be helpful to your work and study.
+Programmer's Inn recommends six free Python learning electronic Chinese books to you, hoping to be helpful to your work and study.